brightfrank1999/ros2_opencv_imgseg_kmeans/README.md

-# Image Segmentation using k-means cluster of OpenCV  ROS 2
+#-means clustering for image segmentation using OpenCV in ROS 2

 ### Requirement
 ```